 For instance, a shoulder surgery may leave you unable to lift, carry, or pull as much weight as before your injury.
 Likewise, you may not be able to extend your arms above your head due to the operation.
 Thus, even though the surgery may have been a success, you are still "impaired" with regard to the use and function of a specific body part.

 Doctors should issue impairment ratings in accordance with guidelines handed down by the American Medical Association.
 Your doctor should also put you through a series of strength and flexibility tests before issuing a rating.
 If you have questions about the accuracy of your impairment rating or some aspect of workers' compensation in South Carolina, learn your rights.
-For a free case evaluation, call me today at (803) 790-2800 or reach out to us by using the live chat box below.
+For a free case evaluation, call our office today at (803) 790-2800 or reach out to us by using the live chat box below.